The estimated reading time for this post is 436 seconds

 Ireland: a history by Robert Kee.
 Growing up at the end of the 1970s was a complicated time.
 The world was a more chaotic place than it is now (though I realise that maybe hard to believe).
 My Dad believed that I needed to have a good grasp of my own history and that would allow me to drive my own path.
 So he got me to read this dense academic history book that was originally written to accompany Ireland: a TV history – a co-production between RTÉ & the BBC.
 Kee was a British journalist who’d worked on Panorama with the series producer Jeremy Isaacs.
 Isaacs had produced The World At War in the early 1970s and my Dad had been a fan of the series because of its thoroughness and multifaceted viewpoint.
 To be honest with you I dreaded reading this book at the time because it was so big and there was so many words, but my Dad’s rationale stuck with me.

 How It Works – Marshall Cavendish part works.
 My Dad used to read a lot whilst working shifts in the shipyard.
 He used to buy pulp paperbacks by the likes of Hammond Innes and Alistair McLean from a second-hand bookseller in Birkenhead market.
 One day he came home after being to the bookseller that lunch time.
 Instead of the usual couple of paperbacks was an open cardboard box under his arm and inside was a 50-volume part-work magazine published by Marshall Cavendish called How It Works.
 I used to dip in and out of it coming out of it with the answers to questions that I never knew I wanted to ask.
 The articles were generally better written and illustrated than the comparable Wikipedia article and there was a serendipity in randomly picking an issue and reading.
 Marshall Cavendish have re-released this at different times in different editions and with different numbers of volumes.
+I got rid of our box of How It Works magazines and instead managed to buy them as an encyclopedia set with much more robust bindings a few years later.

 Modern Petroleum Technology – Institute of Petroleum.
 I had wanted to work in the oil industry for two main reasons: at the time I was living at the top of the Mersey basin which was dominated by oil refineries and chemical plants.
 Whilst environmentalists may see them as monstrosities in my child eyes they were a silver and fiery cathedral.
 The second influence was John Wayne’s portrayal of Red Adair in Hellfighters.